MrZablah/SyncPosterProcess/README.md

   # Where your posters are going to go.
 In my usecase I use Plex-Meta-Manager.
 This is the /config/assets dir for PMM for me.
   destination_dir: /path/to/poster/destination
   # The thresholds are used to consider what is a "Match"
-  # As with any automation there is never a 100% guarantee of accuracy.
+  # As with any automation, there is never a 100% guarantee of accuracy.
-  # There will be times the script will mess up.
+  # There will be timed the script will mess up.
-  # If however you see it messing up more often on things you can restrict the threshold.
+  # If, however, you see it messing up more often on things, you can restrict the threshold.
   # 0 = Anything goes, 100 = Must be exact match
   # The default numbers here are based upon what I've seen to be the most effective, I've had one-offs where I had to manually fix things.
   collection_threshold: 99
   # Decide which radarr instance you will be using for renamer, this is useful if you have,
   # for example, A Sonarr/Sonarr-Anime and/or Radarr/Radarr-Anime
-  # If you however duplicate entries between a Radarr/Radarr4K for example.
+  # If you however duplicate entries between a Radarr/Radarr4K, for example.
   # This won't help and will only double the work for the script for no gain.
   radarr:
     - name: radarr_1